Skip to Content

 • Try these other lesser-known walking routes in the Yorkshire Dales: Middleton Fell Walk, Hoggs Hill and Barbon Low Fell, Mossdale Scar Walk as well as the Grass Wood Walk and Lower Grass Wood Walk in nearby Grassington.

 • Explore other national parks in and near Yorkshire: don’t just stop at the Yorkshire Dales.
-Head to the beautiful Lake District and North York Moors National Parks.
+Head to the beautiful Lake District (coming soon) and North York Moors National Parks.

 Are you keen on this lesser-known walk in the Yorkshire Dales?
 Share this hiking guide with your friends on Facebook.